-REPORT OF THE BOARD OF DIRECTORS ON COMPANY BUSINESS ACTIVITIES AND ASSETS IN 2021
+REPORT OF THE BOARD OF DIRECTORS ON COMPANY BUSINESS ACTIVITIES AND ASSETS IN 2022

-ČSOB Pojišťovna, a. s., člen holdingu ČSOB (here after "the Company") prescribed in the year 2021 gross written premium of CZK 13,708,565 thousand.
+ČSOB Pojišťovna, a. s., člen holdingu ČSOB (here after "the Company") prescribed in the year 2022 gross written premium of CZK 14,499,249 thousand.

-Within the Czech Insurance Association ranking, the Company grew faster than the market i.e. year-on-year its market share increase by +0.1 % up to 8.5% and maintained the total 4th market position.
-The growth was realized in a sustainable way, primarily in our target areas within the entire ČSOB group.
+Within the Czech Insurance Association ranking, the Company grew faster than the market i.e., year-on-year its market share increases by +0.3 % up to 8.8% and maintained the total 4th market position.
+The growth was realized in a sustainable way, primarily in our target areas within the entire ČSOB Group.

-The fastest growth was achieved in non-life insurance despite unfavorable market conditions related to the COVID-19 pandemic.
-On the other hand, the situation caused by natural elements as a tornado and other storms led to increase in property insurance.
-The total gross written premium reached CZK 9,022,256 thousand, which corresponds to a year-on-year increase of 8.4%.
-Premiums written grew one and a half times faster than the market and the Company ranked 4th with an 9% market share.
+The fastest growth was achieved in non-life insurance, mainly in retail car insurance, house and households' insurance and industrial risks.
+Growth was driven by both new business and ongoing increases in sums insured for existing contracts in response to significantly rising inflation.
+The total gross non-life written premium reached CZK 10,287,595 thousand, which corresponds to a year-on-year increase of 14%.
+Premiums written grew a significantly faster than the market and the Company ranked 4th with an 9.4% market share.

-In Regular life premium the Company is on the 6th market position with gross written premium of CZK 3,521,625 thousand, and its market share ended at 7.4%.
+In Regular life the Company reached gross written premium of CZK 3,581,475 thousand, and its market share ended at 7.3%.

-Board of Directors ČSOB Pojišťovna a. s., člen holdingu ČSOB Regarding Single Life insurance, the Company placed 2nd position with gross written premium of CZK 1,164,683 thousand, and its market share reached 12.8%.
+Regarding Single Life insurance, the Company placed 3rd position with gross written premium of CZK 630,179 thousand, and its market share reached 8.2 %.

-The Company's net profit after tax for 2021 according to the International financial and reporting standards (IFRS) reached CZK 1,762,938 thousand, i.e. year-on-year increase of nearly 23%, mainly thanks to the improved profitability of non-life insurance, a stable result in life insurance and a strict cost policy.
+The Company's net profit after tax for 2022 according to the International financial and reporting standards (IFRS) reached CZK 2,152,644 thousand, i.e., year-on-year increase of 22%, mainly thanks to the improved profitability of non-life insurance, a stable result in life insurance and, strict cost control policy and an effective reinsurance program.